vegardit/bash-funk/README.md

 See the markdown files of the different [Bash modules](https://github.com/vegardit/bash-funk/tree/master/modules) for detailed information about the provided commands.

-An enhanced bash prompt is provided too:
+An adaptive bash prompt is provided too:

 ![console](img/console.png)